Wahoos' Bird in a Bucket

 Always test the doneness of any poultry with a thermometer before eating.
 Ideal temps are 160-165°F in the breast and 170-175°F in the thigh.
 Higher temps will result in an overcooked and dry bird.
 If your bird is undercooked, you can carefully replace the bucket and cook a few minutes longer.

-After you remove the Turkey from the stake, cover it in heavy duty foil and towels or blankets for 15 minutes or more.
+After you remove the Turkey from the stake, put it in a covered pan for 15 minutes or more.
 This allows the juices to be re-absorbed into the meat and will bring your temperature up an additional 5 degrees or so.
 If you need to hold the bird for a couple of hours or more, just put it in a dry cooler and cover with more towels.

 As an added bonus, I was presented with a cooking apron and T-shirt with this design on them.
 Catering and franchise information is available upon request. :)